Table of Contents

 - Type I fibers are characterized by low force/power/speed production and high endurance, The slow twitch muscle fibers are more efficient at using oxygen to generate more adenosine triphosphate (ATP) fuel for continuous, extended muscle contractions over a long time.
 They fire more slowly than fast twitch fibers and can go for a long time before they fatigue.
 Therefore, slow twitch fibers are great at helping athletes run marathons and bicycle for hours.

 - Type IIB fibers are characterized by high force/power/speed production and low endurance.
-These fast twitch fibers use anaerobic metabolism to create energy and are the «classic» fast twitch muscle fibers that excel at producing quick, powerful bursts of speed.
+These fast twitch fibers use anaerobic metabolism to create energy and are the “classic” fast twitch muscle fibers that excel at producing quick, powerful bursts of speed.
 This muscle fiber has the highest rate of contraction (rapid firing) of all the muscle fiber types, but it also has a faster rate of fatigue and can’t last as long before it needs rest.
 These fibers are the ones that are most involved when we perform a maximum repetition.